Kalash-21/Trial/README.md

 # Trial
-This is the repository.<br>Author is Kalash Thakur
+This is the repository.<br>Author is Joey Thakur